TiredAndLuisa/ruben-english-game/README.md

 If you prefer, share the repo link or a token with access (optional) and I can automate the deploy for you.

+## Activation keys (server setup)

+This project includes serverless endpoints to manage activation keys using Firebase Firestore.
+A key can be generated (server-side) and will bind to the first device that redeems it.
+To enable this feature you must:

+1. Create a Firebase project and a service account (JSON) with access to Firestore.
+Save the JSON.
+2. In your Vercel project, set the following Environment Variables:
+	- `FIREBASE_SERVICE_ACCOUNT` — the full service account JSON as a single-line string (quote/escape as needed).
+	- `KEY_GEN_SECRET` — a secret string that protects key generation (used in the `x-gen-secret` header).

+Endpoints (deployed under `/api`):
+- `POST /api/generateKey` — Protected by `x-gen-secret` header (value = `KEY_GEN_SECRET`).
+Returns `{ key }`.
+- `POST /api/redeemKey` — Body: `{ key, deviceId }`.
+Binds the `key` to `deviceId` if unused, or validates if already bound.

+Client integration:
+- The site will show a small activation modal the first time it is used.
+Paste a valid key and click Activate.
+The client will send the local device id and the key to `/api/redeemKey`.

+Notes:
+- You need to set env vars and enable Firestore for these endpoints to work.
+Without `FIREBASE_SERVICE_ACCOUNT` the endpoints will return errors.
+- This system binds the key to the first device id redeemed.
+The device id is stored in the browser `localStorage` under `ruben_device_id` — it is not foolproof but reasonable for simple single-device binding.

 ## Possible improvements
 - Replace synthesized sounds with recorded tracks (`.mp3`/`.ogg`) — ensure files are public-domain or properly licensed.
 - Add images and animations for each item.